vEnhance/1802/src/preface.typ

     You are _not_ expected to have any idea why the heck the rule is defined this way;
     an explanation for where this rule comes from is in @matrix-mult.
-    We will explain what this rule means later.
-    So we'll assume you have memorized this strange rule, but don't know what it means.
+    So we'll assume you have seen this strange rule before, but don't know what it means.

   - We'll assume you know the formula for the determinant of a $2 times 2$ and $3 times 3$ matrix; that is
     $ detmat(a,b;c,d) = det mat(a,b;c,d) = a d - b c $